 - 1 cup butterscotch chips

-- In a small pan, brown the butter over medium heat.
+In a small pan, brown the butter over medium heat.
 Carefully watch the butter so that it doesn't burn, letting it turn to a brown color and give off a nutty aroma.
-Once butter is browned, let it cook then refrigerate it to turn the butter back into a solid form (this may take about 30 minutes)
+Once butter is browned, let it cool then refrigerate it to turn the butter back into a solid form but not totally cold (this may take about 30 minutes)